RCJacH/RCJacH.github.io/content/post/design/color-cubehelix.md

 The code is up on github @ [RCJACH - Color Systems](https://github.com/RCJacH/color_systems.git), still in its infancy stage, with nothing else on there, but it's growing.

+So that concludes my introduction to the cubehelix color scheme algorithm, ~~see you next year~~.